mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 #### Results

-In 2024, we had 144 requests for data in the EHR Provider Scope from 2 live systems through FHIR via two different test apps.
+In 2025, we had 699 requests for data in the EHR Provider Scope from 2 systems through FHIR via two different test apps.

 #### Discussion

-We did not have any client requests to implement any Provider FHIR apps in 2024, and only had our regular testing elements in specific live systems to demonstrate FHIR connectivity.
-There are active plans to connect other apps for live client use in 2025.
+We did not have any client requests to implement any Provider FHIR apps in 2025, and only had our regular testing elements in specific live systems to demonstrate FHIR connectivity.
 ### Measure 32: Transmission to public health agencies — syndromic surveillance: Create content

 #### Description